 By \cref{eq:DW_monotone_condition2}, we have

 and \cref{eq:update_diff_DW,eq:DW_monotone_condition2_consequence} together imply that

-We now have both \cref{eq:DW_contradiction1} and \cref{eq:DW_contradiction2}, which cannot simultaneously be true.
-Therefore, any interactions between $i$ and $j$ at $t \geq T$ must result in a decrease of $c_{ij}$.
-Consequently, for all adjacent nodes $i$ and $j$ from distinct limiting opinion clusters, $c_{ij}$ is monotone decreasing (i.e., $c_{ij}(t+1) \leq c_{ij}(t)$) for all $t \geq T$.
+The inequalities \cref{eq:DW_contradiction1} and \cref{eq:DW_contradiction2} cannot hold simultaneously.
+Therefore, any interactions between nodes $i$ and $j$ for times $t \geq T$ must result in a decrease of $c_{ij}$.
+Consequently, for all adjacent nodes $i$ and $j$ from distinct limit opinion clusters, $c_{ij}$ is monotone decreasing (i.e., $c_{ij}(t + 1) \leq c_{ij}(t)$) for all $t \geq T$.